DevMountain/Timeline/README.md

 var recordType: String { get }
 ```

 The `CloudKitSyncable` types will need to have a way to tie instances to a particular `CKRecord` on the server along with a record type that will be used to separate `CKRecord` types on CloudKit.
-We'll also need a way to represent the managed object as a `CKRecord` for when we want to push the data to CloudKit, and a way to create a new model instance from `CKRecord`s we fetch from the server.
+We'll also need a way to represent the model object as a `CKRecord` for when we want to push the data to CloudKit, and a way to create a new model instance from `CKRecord`s we fetch from the server.

 1. Create a new `CloudKitSyncable` file that defines a new protocol named `CloudKitSyncable`.
 2. Add an intializer that takes a `CKRecord`.